SUSE-Cloud/socok8s/doc/source/deploy-guide/prepare-localhost.rst

    export DEPLOYMENT_MECHANISM='KVM'

-Alternatively, if you want to deploy :term:`CaaSP`, :term:`SES`, OpenStack-Helm, and/or Airship on top of an OpenStack environment (for CI for example), run:
+Alternatively, if you want to deploy :term:`CaaSP`, :term:`SES` and OpenStack on top of an OpenStack environment (for CI for example), run:

 .. code-block:: console